Meet the Data Science and Analytics educators from across campus, and learn about the research being done in this field.

 Xuewen Lu is interested in the topics of non/semi-parametric regression, survival analysis, frailty models & censored data analysis, econometrics, duration models & panel data analysis, predictive microbiology modeling, empirical likelihood, statistical computing, and big data.

 Jim Stallard is the Associate Head, Statistics and Actuarial Science in the Department of Mathematics and Statistics, and is involved with research topics in statistics.

 Bingrui (Cindy) Sun

-Bingrui (Cindy) Sun is an instructor of Statistics and Actuarial Science and her research interests lie in the Scholarship of Teaching and Learning.
+Bingrui (Cindy) Sun is an Associate Professor (Teaching) of Statistics and Actuarial Science and her research interests lie in the Scholarship of Teaching and Learning.

 Jingjing Wu's current research interests are mainly in the area of statistical inferences for semiparametric and nonparametric models and related applications in biostatistics.

 Yuriy Zinchenko is interested in operations research, optimization algorithms and software and in particular convex optimization – minimizing or maximizing linear functional over convex subsets of (finite-dimensional real) vector spaces.